euler-xyz/reward-streams/README.md

 The staking `StakingRewardStreams` implementation also inherits from the `BaseRewardStreams` contract.
 It defines two functions: `stake` and `unstake`, which are used to stake and unstake the rewarded token.

 In both modes, each distributor contract defines an `EPOCH_DURATION` constant, which is the duration of a single epoch.
-This duration cannot be less than 7 days.
+This duration cannot be less than 1 week and more than 10 weeks.

 When registering a new reward stream for the `rewarded` token, one needs to specify the `startEpoch` number when the new stream will come into effect. `startEpoch` cannot be more than 5 epochs into the future.
 Moreover, one needs to specify `rewardAmounts` array which instructs the contract how much `reward` one wants to distribute in each epoch starting from `startEpoch`.
 The `rewardAmounts` array must have a length of at most 25.